Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 Question: Will DPR give out my personal email to anyone?

 Answer: Your email is considered private data, not public, and we will not disclose it.
-However, other state agencies, besides DPR, may use the email address to send a mass communication in connection with other state business.
+However, other state agencies, besides DPR, may use the email address to send a mass communication in connection with other state businesses.

 Question: I have an email address on my license record, but I haven’t received any emails from DPR.
 Why?